magmide/magmide/README.md

 No!
 My perfect outcome of this project would be for it to sit *underneath* Rust, acting as a new verified toolchain that Rust could "drop into".
 The concepts and api of Rust are awesome and widely loved, so Magmide would just try to give it a more solid foundation.
 Wouldn't it be cool to be able to *prove* that your use of `unsafe` wasn't actually unsafe??

-## Why not just write this stuff in Coq?
+## Why can't you just teach people how to use existing proof languages like Coq?

-Simply?
-Because Coq has made a lot of bad design decisions.

-Metaprogramming is [technically possible in Coq](https://github.com/MetaCoq/metacoq), but it was grafted on many years into the project, and it feels like it.
-The language is extremely cluttered and obviously "designed by accretion".
-All the documentation and introductory books were clearly written by academics who have no interest in helping people with deadlines build something concrete.
-The [Notation system](https://coq.inria.fr/refman/user-extensions/syntax-extensions.html) just begs for unclear and profoundly confusing custom syntax, and is itself extremely overengineered.
-It's a pure functional language with a garbage collector, so it will never perform as well as a self-hosted bare metal compiler.
-And let's be honest, the name "Coq" is just terrible.

-I don't intend to throw away all the awesome work done by the Coq project though, which is why the first bootstrapping compiler and initial theory will be written in Coq, and I intend to (someday) create some kind of backport to allow old Coq code to be read and used by Magmide.
-But I'm unwilling to be bound to Coq's design.
+The short answer is that languages like Coq weren't designed with the intent of making formal verification mainstream, so they're all pretty mismatched to the task.
+If you want a deep answer to this question both for Coq and several other projects, check out [`posts/comparisons-with-other-projects.md`](./posts/comparisons-with-other-projects.md).

-This question is a lot like asking the Rust project creators "why not just write a specialized C compiler"?
-Because instead of making something *awesome* we'd have to drag around a bunch of bad decisions.
+This question is a lot like asking the Rust project creators "why not just write better tooling and teaching materials for C"?
+Because instead of making something *awesome* we'd have to drag around a bunch of frustrating design decisions.
 Sometimes it's worth it to start fresh.

 ## Why will the metaprogramming be more usable than Coq's Notation system?